NUS-CG3207/lab-manuals/lab4/pipeline.md

 * **VHDL**: `CLK'event and CLK='1'` becomes `CLK'event and CLK='0'`.
 * **Verilog**: `always @(posedge clk)` becomes `always @(negedge clk)`.

-7. Your processor should now be pipelined, so now your old program may not work as it did.
+7. Your processor should now be pipelined, your old program may not work as it did.
 You will need to add `NOP`s wherever there is any kind of hazard, to avoid these.
-For a start, just insert NOPs such that each pair of instructions having a data hazard are spaced by at least 2 instructions (for example, insert 2 NOPs if the two instructions are consecutive).
+For a start, just insert NOPs such that each pair of instructions having a data hazard is spaced by at least 2 instructions (for example, insert 2 NOPs if the two instructions are consecutive).
 After each branch, insert 4 NOPs.

 8. Verify that your design works as it used to (it will just be slower because of all the NOPs).